 Plus, the bustle of people around you is enough to make extroverts feel at home.
 Their brains thrive in busy environments without overwhelming introverts who prefer more intimate settings.

 If you’re quiet or have social anxiety, the most nerve-wracking part of going on a first date is trying to have an engaging conversation with someone you barely know.
 Luckily, psychologists have discovered some keys to the perfect dating conversations.

-Studies show that if you’re going on a date with a woman especially, you should forget the cheesy pick-up lines and opt for an interesting conversation starter instead.
-Women tend to rate empty compliments and failed attempts at humor poorly and are more attracted to dates who spark conversation topics that show they are curious, intelligent and cultured.
+Studies show that if you’re going on a date, with a woman especially, you should forget the cheesy pick-up lines and opt for an interesting conversation starter instead.
+Women tend to rate empty compliments and failed attempts at humor poorly.
+They are more attracted to dates who spark conversation topics that show they are curious, intelligent and cultured.

 Don’t know how to do that?
-Psychology Professor Dan McAdams studied what it takes to truly get to know someone and created a list of thirty-six questions guaranteed to help you understand people on a deeper level.
+Northwestern University Psychology Professor Dan McAdams studied what it takes to truly get to know someone.
+He created a list of thirty-six questions guaranteed to help you understand people on a deeper level.